-- 1. As of December 31, 2022, the Company's authorized capital was NT\$1,600,000, consisting of 160,000 thousand shares of ordinary stock, and the paid-in capital was NT\$775,600 with a par value of \$10 (in dollars) per share.
+- 1. As of December 31, 2023, the Company's authorized capital was \$1,600,000, consisting of 160,000 thousand shares of ordinary stock, and the paid-in capital was \$775,600 with a par value of \$10 (in dollars) per share.
 All issued capital of the Company were paid up. - 2.
-The number of the Company's outstanding ordinary shares was 77,560 thousand as of 2022 and 2021. - 3.
-The affiliation of the Company held 21,575 thousand shares and 21,575 thousand shares, respectively of the Company as of December 31, 2022 and 2021. - 4.
-On May 25, 2022, the Company's shareholders' meeting adopted a resolution to issue ordinary shares or domestic convertible corporate bonds (including secured or unsecured convertible corporate bonds) through private placement.
-The board of directors is authorized to decide on the number of shares to be actually issued or converted within the limit of 20% of the total number of ordinary shares issued (i.e., not exceeding 15,512,000 shares), depending on the capital market conditions. - (13) Capital reserve face values and gift income, not only can offset losses, it can also issue new shares or cash according to the original shareholding when there is no accumulated losses in the company.
+The number of the Company's outstanding ordinary shares was 77,560 thousand as of 2023 and 2022. - 3.
+The affiliation of the Company held 21,575 thousand shares and 21,575 thousand shares, respectively of the Company as of December 31, 2023 and 2022. - 4.
+On May 30, 2023, the Company's shareholders' meeting adopted a resolution to issue ordinary shares or domestic convertible corporate bonds (including secured or unsecured convertible corporate bonds) through private placement.
+The board of directors is authorized to decide on the number of shares to be actually issued or converted within the limit of 20% of the total number of ordinary shares issued (i.e., not exceeding 15,512,000 shares), depending on the capital market conditions.

+(13) Capital reserve

+According to the Company Act, capital reserves from premium income for issuing shares over face values and gift income, not only can offset losses, it can also issue new shares or cash according to the original shareholding when there is no accumulated losses in the company.
 Further, the Securities and Exchange Act requires that the amount of capital surplus to be capitalized, as above, should not exceed 10% of paid-in capital each year.
 When the retained earnings of a company is not enough to offset capital losses, the capital reserves cannot be applied.